google/Xee/README.md

 pip install matplotlib
 ```

-Xarray's plotting functions work directly with the data, which now follows the standard `(y, x)` dimension ordering convention used by NetCDF-CF and matplotlib.
+Then you can use Xarray's plotting functions to visualize the data.

 ```python